-It is produced by combining acetoacetic acid and potassium, resulting in a stable crystalline sweetener.
+It is produced by combining acetoacetic acid and potassium, creating a stable crystalline sweetener.

-Although it contains minimal amounts of the essential electrolyte potassium, this is insufficient to confer any health benefits.
+Although it contains minimal essential electrolyte potassium, it cannot confer any health benefits.

 Because it is produced in a laboratory by chemical synthesis, acesulfame K is an artificial sweetener.